Tax

 Income tax is often very hard to reduce due to the fact it is the main source of the government's wealth.
 It is therefore the tax with the most rules and least amount of reliefs.
 However, capital taxes such as capital gains tax have less rules and many more exemptions and reliefs.
 We'd like to help you to avoid paying more tax than is necessary.

-Applying our expertise, Full Spectrum offers you advice on many different tax planning opportunities, depending on your individual and business needs.
+Applying our expertise, Full Spectrum offers you Capital Gains advice on many different tax planning opportunities, depending on your individual and business needs.

 VAT